LifeLock vs Aura (2026): Plan Prices, Renewal Traps & Which Wins

 | Password manager | ✗ | ✓ (Norton) | ✓ |

-The key insight: Aura at $15/mo includes everything that requires LifeLock's $34.99/mo plan — 3-bureau monitoring, VPN, antivirus, password manager.
-The only area where LifeLock wins is insurance coverage ($3M vs $1M).
+The key insight: Aura at $12/mo includes everything that requires LifeLock's $34.99/mo plan — 3-bureau monitoring, VPN, antivirus, password manager.
+The only area where LifeLock clearly wins is the insurance ceiling ($3M in buckets vs $1M per adult).

 The Cost Over Two Years